-On January 24, 2017, the Company announced an updated Mineral Resource Estimate for its 100%-owned Lac Knife flake graphite project.
-The updated Mineral Resource Estimate is based on 231 drill holes totalling 22,505 m of historic and recent drilling and has been prepared by AGP Mining Consultants Inc. in accordance with Canadian Securities Administrators' National Instrument 43-101 "Standards of Disclosure for Mineral Projects" (NI 43-101).
+During the year ended September 30, 2017, on January 24, 2017, the Company announced an updated Mineral Resource Estimate for its 100%-owned Lac Knife flake graphite project, which was adjusted March 9, 2017.
+The updated Mineral Resource Estimate is based on 231 drill holes totaling 22,505 metres of historic and recent drilling and has been prepared by AGP Mining Consultants Inc. in accordance with Canadian Securities Administrators' National Instrument 43-101 "Standards of Disclosure for Mineral Projects" (NI 43-101).